Table of Contents

 You might be able to find a good-quality regular water bottle for as little as $5, whereas for a water purification bottle, you’ll need to spend at least $30 to get a decent product that’ll last a long time.

 You’ll also need to factor in the cost of changing your filters regularly.
 A standard water bottle without a filter won’t need any upkeep apart from cleaning, but a water purification bottle won’t filter your water properly if you don’t change the filters as instructed by your product’s user manual.

 With most water purifier bottles, you won’t have a choice for drinking – you’ll have to drink through a straw, as this is attached to the filter and makes it possible for the removal of contaminants as you’re drinking.

 Not everyone enjoys drinking from a straw, and it can get annoying if you want to take a big gulp of water, as straws restrict how much water you can drink at a time.

-The straw feature of water filtration bottles also makes them more difficult to clean.
+The straw feature also makes them more difficult to clean.
 There’s usually no way of taking apart a straw to be able to thoroughly wash its inside, which can lead to a build-up of nasty stuff over time.

 Some water filter bottles are made from BPA-free plastic, which makes them a good lightweight choice for travel and taking on the go.